Skip to main content

 15 October 2024

-A new scanner, that has been developed by University College London (UCL) researchers, is able to generate highly detailed 3D images in seconds.
-Using this technology could offer the potential for earlier disease diagnosis in a clinical setting for the first time.
+A new scanner developed by University College London (UCL) researchers can generate highly detailed 3D images of tiny structures inside our bodies in seconds.
+Using this technology could offer the potential for earlier diagnosis of diseases like arthritis and cancer in a clinical setting for the first time.

 Up until now, PAT technology has been too slow to give high-enough quality images to be used by clinicians.
 Patients would have to stay incredibly still during the scan to ensure that the images wouldn’t be blurred.

 The older PAT scanners took more than 5 minutes to take an image, which can feel quite long when you’re not allowed to move.
-But by reducing that time to a few seconds or less, the image quality is improved and the scanner is far more suitable for people who are frail or poorly.
+Because it only takes a few seconds, the new scanner gives doctors much better quality images and is much more suitable for people who are frail or poorly.

 “We’ve come a long way with photoacoustic imaging in recent years, but there were still barriers to using it in the clinic,” said Professor Paul Beard, lead of the Photoacoustic Imaging Group at UCL.